A Zero Balancing Cash pool is used to optimize the groups liquidity usage and optimize interest calculation.

 Import of Bank account statements

-When importing the bank account statement and the account is set to Zero Balancing as cash pool type, Treasury Systems will not import the balance from the statement.
+When importing the bank account statement and the account is set to Zero Balancing as cash pool type, Treasury Systems will import the balance from the statement, normally it will be 0 (zero) and lock the bank balance.

 If you are interested to know the fictive balance and also would like to import other transactions from the statement to the account in the cash pool such as charges and interest you need to